Logo

 Title: PC 886, Metroliner, 1974

-Description: Here is a photo of a four-car Penn Central Railroad Metroliner, headed by unit #886.
-The photographer's name is not recorded.
+Description: Here is a photo by an unidentified photographer that was taken near Northeast, Maryland, in March of 1974.
+Shown here is a four-car Penn Central Railroad Metroliner, headed by unit #886.
 Henry C. Westenberger Collection.

 Photo Date: 3/21/1974 Upload Date: 8/28/2018 1:07:00 AM